Artemmmm13/Artemmmm13.github.io/HW3/README.md

 ## MAXIMUM VALUE OF n
-maximum value that my machine could brute force in uder 5 minutes -> 4611743317761725221
+maximum value that my machine could brute force in under 5 minutes -> 4611743317761725221